 Lauren Bellhouse, MPH- Senior Program Associate

 Lauren Bellhouse is a Program Associate for the EngenderHealth-led Fistula Care Plus project.
-She is a public health professional with over 5 years of experience specializing in maternal and child health and HIV/AIDS programs, with specialty areas of social and behavior change communication (SBCC) and and gender mainstreaming.
-She has previously worked on such projects as MNCH/HIV service integration with UNICEF, training of MNCH and nutrition focused community health workers with Helen Keller International- Philippines, and establishing a community health worker training program for low-literacy traditional birth attendants in Sierra Leone with Concern Worldwide.
+She is a public health professional with over 7 years of experience designing and implementing maternal and child health and HIV/AIDS programs, with specialty areas of social and behavior change communication (SBCC) and and gender mainstreaming.
+She has previously worked with UNICEF, Helen Keller International (Philippines), and Concern Worldwide (US and Sierra Leone).
 Lauren received a BA from Emory University and her MPH from the Mailman School of Public Health at Columbia University.

 Bethany Cole, MPH- Global Projects Manager

 Bethany Cole is the Global Projects Manager on the USAID-funded Fistula Care Plus project based at EngenderHealth.
 Bethany has over thirteen years of experience in international health.
 Her previous work includes Program Manager for the Democratic Republic of Congo on the Fistula Care project and other management and technical support to a wide range of EngenderHealth’s family planning, maternal health, and HIV and AIDS projects in West and Central Africa.
 Following completion as a Peace Corps Volunteer in francophone Cameroon, she conducted monitoring and evaluation of food programs for unaccompanied minors in Rwanda, and worked in Sudan with the International Rescue Committee as a Field Manager in Nyala, South Darfur.
 Bethany holds a Master of Public Health from the Bloomberg School of Public Health at Johns Hopkins University.